Generic Name: methylnaltrexone (METH-il-nal-TREX-one)

 - Relistor is colorless to pale yellow in color.
 Do not use Relistor if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

-- Inject Relistor right after you draw it into the syringe.
+- If you are using the single-use vials, inject Relistor right after you draw it into the syringe.
 If you are not able to inject the medicine right away, it may be stored in the syringe at room temperature for up to 24 hours.
 You do not need to protect the syringe from light during this time.

 - Relistor may be injected into the upper arm, abdomen, or thigh.
 Do NOT inject Relistor into the upper arm if you are injecting yourself.